VorTECHsa/aws-maven/README.md

 </project>
 ```

+The code looks for the following three environment variables:

+* `AWS_ACCESS_KEY_ID`
+* `AWS_SECRET_ACCESS_KEY`
+* `AWS_SESSION_TOKEN`

+If all three are found, they are used for authentication.
+If not, `settings.xml` comes into play.

-Finally the `~/.m2/settings.xml` must be updated to include access and secret keys for the account.
+The `~/.m2/settings.xml` must be updated to include access and secret keys for the account when not
+using environment-variable based session authentication.

 The access key should be used to populate the `username` element, and the secret access key should be used to populate the `password` element.

 ```xml
 <settings>